libssh2/libssh2/docs/SECURITY.md

 ## Publishing Information

-All known and public libssh2 vulnerabilities will be listed on [the libssh2 web site](https://libssh2.org/).
+All known and public libssh2 vulnerabilities are listed on [the libssh2 web site](https://libssh2.org/).

 Security vulnerabilities should not be entered in the project's public bug